risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 risingwave single --help
 ```

-## Monitoring RisingWave Standalone Mode with Grafana and Prometheus
+## Monitoring RisingWave standalone mode with Grafana and Prometheus

 To monitor your standalone cluster,
 you may wish to integrate metrics monitoring with Grafana and Prometheus.